a-bird-of-paradise/flex-and-bison/README.md

 2. The evaluation is done in this way to prevent scope pollution, I think.
 One of your later arguments could depend on some symbol you're about to modify in a complex way.
 So to avoid that we evaluate the arguments first, and only then update dummies.
 We also restore the dummies after for similar reasons - just in case something depended on them.

+## Chapter 4 Exercises

+1. This is the kind of thing where the answer is It Depends.
+If you can easily restructure the grammar so that you can distinguish a bare column reference from other expressions then do that.
+In this case we have `NAME` or `NAME.NAME` already as columns so we can put those in.
+But you still have to be careful about whether it is a table or database or index `NAME` instead of a column one.

+    The most pragmatic one is to put in as narrow a thing as you easily can in the grammar, and then in the actions do symbol table lookups to make sure the thing exists and is of the right type.
+This is where syntax analysis (what Bison excels at) becomes semantic analysis (which you have to do).

+2. I borrowed the symbol table and referencer from a previous exercise and put it in.
+In the grammar, whenever we use a `NAME` we add a reference to it noting whether it is defining or refering to the symbol and what the symbol is in context.

+    I got lazy and didn't fully finish this.
+For example there is a hierarchy of names that should be tracked (DB -> Schema -> Table -> Column) but I didn't bother splitting these.
+And I don't print out whehter this reference is a table, column etc. And it's just jammed on to the RPN thing so we do things at once: calculate an RPN representation of the SQL and print out a cross reference.

+    But the astonishing thing is that it works!

+3. This was marked as a term project, and I don't have a term in which to do a project, so I didn't do it.

+## Chapter 5 Exercises

+There aren't any; this chapter is just details of what Flex does.

+## Chapter 5 Exercises

+There aren't any; this chapter is just details of what Bison does.